Being in an uncomfortable or awkward situation that you want to leave.

 The Origin Of ‘Check, Please’

-Anways, this phrase goes back to at least the early 20th century.
+So how old is this phrase?
+It goes back to at least the early 20th century.
 For example, there’s a part in The Australian Town and Country Journal newspaper, May 1905, that reads:

 “‘Will you give me my check, please?’
 The sound of her voice, breaking upon his ear, aroused Charteris from his reverie.
 He looked up quickly, and saw that she was speaking to the waitress.
 It was a common-place enough remark, but the weariness of her tone did not escape him.“

-- I was watching a movie at the theater with a friend, but it was so bad I leaned over and whispered “check, please” in his ear because I wanted to leave.
+- I was at the theater with a friend watching a movie, but it was so bad I leaned over and said ‘check, please‘ to him because I wanted to leave.